 The Nurse Care Coordinator provides support and educates patients about their disease and its treatment, enabling them to more confidently make decisions and cope with their illness.
-For information call Barbara Doherty at 301-896-6782 or Rebecca Trupp at 301-896-6798.
+For information call Barbara Doherty at 301-896-6782 or Jamie Borns at 301-896-6798.

 Suburban Hospital’s Cancer Program is committed to providing resources that address not only the physical but also the psychological effects of a cancer diagnosis.
 A variety of services is offered with the goal of improving the emotional well-being and quality of life of patients and their family members.